Broken Arrow (1950 film): Reception

 Broken Arrow was screened for 450 civic leaders at the Museum of Modern Art in New York on July 13, 1950.
 The president of the Association on American Indian Affairs addressed the crowd to decry Hollywood's traditional portrayal of Indians and condemn the recent 14-year prison sentence given to four Nez Perce and Coeur d'Alene boys in Idaho for the theft of a sheep.

 In a contemporary review for The New York Times, critic Bosley Crowther wrote:In what appears an honorable endeavor to clear the public's mind of the traditional notion that the American Indian was an unprincipled and uncivilized brute, Twentieth Century-Fox has manufactured a richly colorful romantic film, "Broken Arrow," in which the Indians come off better—much better—on the whole, than do the whites.
 As a matter of fact, one might wonder ... whether it isn't the white man, not the Indian, who should be regarded as "good" only when he is dead. ...
 We wish we could tell you unreservedly that the thesis is eloquently conveyed and that this picture demonstrates with real conviction that the Indian has been cruelly maligned.
 But unfortunately the nobleness of purpose of Twentieth Century-Fox is more to be commended than the talent with which it has made this film. ...
 [A]pparently in his enthusiasm to treat the Indian with politeness and respect, Delmer Daves, the director, brought forth red men who act like denizens of the musical comedy stage. ...
 No, we cannot accept this picture as either an exciting or reasonable account of the attitudes and ways of American Indians.
 They merit justice, but not such patronage."

+Adaptation

+Lux Radio Theatre presented a one-hour adaptation of Broken Arrow on January 22, 1951, with Stewart, Paget, and Chandler reprising their roles from the film.